-We recommend that you first take 14.310x/Fx, then 18.6501x, but they can be taking concurrently and will complement each other.
+We recommend that you first take 14.310x/Fx, then 18.6501x, but they can be taken concurrently and will complement each other.

 Given that you are armed with probability, the course 14.310x/Fx Data Analysis for Social Scientists may require less time commitment than 6.431x at roughly 8-14 hours a week.
-There will be weekly lecture exercises and problem sets, one final exam in the content course, and then the SDS Micromasters final exam (14.310Fx) at the end.
+There will be weekly lecture exercises and problem sets, 1 final exam in the content course, and then the SDS Micromasters final exam (14.310Fx) at the end.

 The course 18.6501x Fundamentals of Statistics will require at least as much effort as 6.431x, and even more depending on your mathematics background.
-There will with weekly lecture exercises and problem sets, 2 mid-term exams, and 1 final exam.
+There will be weekly lecture exercises and problem sets, 2 mid-term exams, and 1 final exam.

-If you are able to commit more time than 14.310x/Fx takes especially in the beginning, it may beneficial for you to start learning the material in 18.6501x at the same time.
-You can then decide to seriously take it for credit in the next run in Fall 2019.
+If you are able to commit more time than 14.310x/Fx takes especially in the beginning, it may be beneficial for you to start learning the material in 18.6501x at the same time.
+You can then decide to take it seriously for credit in the next run the term after next term.
 Keep in mind that 14.310x second half will require more effort.